 There are two broad types of horse racing bets: straight and exotic.

-Straight Horse Racing Bets
+Single Horse Bets

 When you place a win bet, you are predicting which horse will cross the finish line first.
-A place bet is a prediction of the place in which a horse will finish.
+A place bet is predicting the horse will finish first or second.
 Finally, a show bet is a prediction that your horse will finish in first, second, or third.

 Furthermore, you can place bets on multiple horses.
 The same criteria above apply.
 For each horse you choose, you need to predict how it will finish.